chawyifeng/race-game/README YF.md

 ## PENDING TASK / TO DO

 30/4/2025

+0. change cookie to db, dont need cookie ady

 1. ranking logic

 const rankings = [];

 socket.on("submitItem", (data) => {
 rankings.push(data);
 rankings.sort((a, b) => b.score - a.score);
 io.emit("updateRanking", rankings);
 });

 2. CHANGE TO UPDATE customers SET game_result = ?
 WHERE contactNo = ?
 AND email = ?
 AND name = ?

 3. DONT NEED SAVE EVERYTHING IN COOKIE

 4. CHECK ALL COOKIE VARIABLE

 5. save 1 copy into db , 1 copy into socketio

 23/4/2025

 1. change related code to db / query --- PARTIAL DONE?
-3. dont delete data when generate excel file
+2. dont delete data when generate excel file
-4. insert record to the db, saving permanently
+3. insert record to the db, saving permanently
-5. check if the program serving all css/js (is there anything cant load out in 404)
+4. check if the program serving all css/js (is there anything cant load out in 404)
-6. CHECK ALL URL/ENDPOINT
+5. CHECK ALL URL/ENDPOINT
-7. animation for ranking page
+6. animation for ranking page
-8. test phone can start game?
+7. test phone can start game?
-9. check css
+8. check css

 ### YEAR 2025